3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 If you experiencing any bugs or bad issues while using this theme, please create a bug report on [issues page](https://github.com/Nacandev/Ohmine-Dark-Theme-For-Joplin/issues/new/choose) and let me know it.

 [:arrow_up:Back](#table-of-contents)

-## Joplin Plugin

-This is a template to create a new Joplin plugin.

-The main two files you will want to look at are:

-- `/src/index.ts`, which contains the entry point for the plugin source code.
-- `/src/manifest.json`, which is the plugin manifest.
-It contains information such as the plugin a name, version, etc.

-### Building the plugin

-The plugin is built using Webpack, which creates the compiled code in `/dist`.
-A JPL archive will also be created at the root, which can use to distribute the plugin.

-To build the plugin, simply run `npm run dist`.

-The project is setup to use TypeScript, although you can change the configuration to use plain JavaScript.

-### Updating the plugin framework

-To update the plugin framework, run `npm run update`.

-In general this command tries to do the right thing - in particular it's going to merge the changes in package.json and .gitignore instead of overwriting.
-It will also leave "/src" as well as README.md untouched.

-The file that may cause problem is "webpack.config.js" because it's going to be overwritten.
-For that reason, if you want to change it, consider creating a separate JavaScript file and include it in webpack.config.js.
-That way, when you update, you only have to restore the line that include your file.